 A Danish king who modernized his nation's military and administration while navigating the complex politics of 17th-century Europe.

-Christian V ascended the Danish throne in 1670, inheriting a kingdom still defined by its medieval structures.
-His reign became a period of significant, if sometimes turbulent, transition.
-He introduced the landmark Danish Law of 1683, a unified legal code that replaced a patchwork of regional statutes, centralizing royal authority.
-Eager to expand Danish influence, he engaged in the Scanian War against Sweden, a conflict that yielded mixed results but demonstrated his martial ambitions.
-At court, he famously promoted commoners to noble ranks, creating the new class of 'Counts of 1671,' which disrupted the old aristocracy's hold on power.
-His Copenhagen saw the construction of the grand Charlottenborg Palace and the establishment of the city's first public lottery.
-While his wars strained the treasury, his domestic reforms left an indelible mark on the Danish state, setting a course toward a more modern, bureaucratic monarchy.
+Christian V introduced the Danish Law of 1683, a unified legal code that replaced a patchwork of regional statutes and centralized royal authority.
+Ascending the Danish throne in 1670, he inherited a kingdom defined by medieval structures.
+His reign became a period of significant transition.
+Eager to expand Danish influence, he engaged in the Scanian War against Sweden, a conflict that yielded mixed results but demonstrated martial ambitions.
+At court, he promoted commoners to noble ranks, creating the new class of 'Counts of 1671,' which disrupted the old aristocracy's hold on power.
+His Copenhagen saw the construction of Charlottenborg Palace and the establishment of the city's first public lottery.
+While his wars strained the treasury, his domestic reforms set a course toward a more modern, bureaucratic monarchy.
+He died in 1699.

 The biggest hits of 1646